hiflyin/hiflyin.github.io/vanilla_LSTM.md

 ---
 layout: post
-title: Vanilla RNN python equations and code explained
+title: Vanilla LSTM python equations and code explained
 ---

 What is the article about?